The distribution for this tournament will follow the standard ACF distribution, as laid out here.

 The submission schedule is as follows (your submission must be sent to email@example.com by 11:59 PM PT):

 - December 22, 2019: +$25

 - December 29, 2019: +$50

-The submission discounts and penalties – but not the schedule – will likely differ for teams attending sites outside of the United States, and will be determined by ACF and the host sites by October 27.
+The submission discounts and penalties – but not the schedule – will likely differ for teams attending sites outside of the United States, and will be detailed on the relevant site's forum post.